 Find Out How Much You Are Entitled to Recover

 While the amount you are entitled to recover will depend on the scope of your losses, many accident victims are surprised to learn just how much they have lost as a result of their collision-related injuries.
 If you contact the negligent driver’s insurance company directly, they will try to get you to settle for far less than you are owed.
 In fact, both the other driver’s insurance company and your own insurance company may try to get you to sign waivers that prevent you from securing just compensation.
-You should not sign anything until you speak with an personal injury attorney in Chicago about your case.
+You should not sign anything until you speak with a personal injury attorney at Malman Law about your case.

 Not all traffic accidents are created equal – certain kinds of vehicles tend to become involved in serious accidents again and again: